xu4-engine/u4/README.md

 ### Profiles

-Profiles are stored in the "profiles" sub-directory.
+Profiles are stored in the `profiles` sub-directory.
 Use quotation marks around profile names that include spaces.
 The active profile name is shown on the introduction map view off the main menu.